OutSystems/docs-product/src/extensibility-and-integration/mobile-plugins/camera/intro.md

 ## Known issues and workarounds

 A list of known issues and possible workarounds.

+### Taking multiple pictures not working in PWAs

+In PWA, taking multiple pictures requires use of the browser stream capabilities.
+To ensure the app has access to the stream, add the theme **CameraPlugin** as an element to your app. **Keep the theme as dependency even when the IDE reports it as not used by the app**.

+### In PWA, taking multiple pictures is not working in some devices

+In some devices, the workaround mentioned above shows a defective UI.
+There is, currently, no workaround to this issue.

 ### Crashes on iOS 13.2 and 13.3